-The report will be evaluated by the student's Supervisory committee.
+The report will be evaluated by the student's Advisory Committee.
 No formal grade will be assigned.
 The student will be expected to answer questions relevant to the report.
 A short summary of the strengths and weaknesses of the proposal should be provided to the student by each committee member.
-These summaries and a copy of the report will be kept in the student's file.
-If the Supervisory committee believes the report to be unacceptable the student should be clearly informed that significant improvement would be necessary for the qualifying exam and the principal supervisor should guide the student in upgrading the report to an acceptable level.
+A copy of the report will be kept in the student's file.
+If the Advisory Committee believes the report to be unacceptable the student should be clearly informed that significant improvement would be necessary for the qualifying exam and the principal supervisor should guide the student in upgrading the report to an acceptable level.